SowmyaVenky/AzureSynapseExperiments/ADLS_Security/ADLS_Security_Ideas.md

 * This page details out various options we can use to organize the data in a data lake and secure it in many ways using Azure's RBAC, ABAC and ACL.

-* The highest grain of access control available for us is the Role based access control.
+* The highest grain of access control available for us is the Role based access control (RBAC).
 We can create custom role names and add different permissions to it.
 Once that role is created, we can apply that role to the resource we want to control.

 <img src="./images/adls_sec_001.png" />

+* <b> NOTE USER A, B and C are examples.
+Roles should be assigned to groups and it makes it easier to add and remove users to the group.
+This is the best practice.
+This document uses users to make the concept easier to visualize. </b>

-### Storage account for each SOR
+##  RBAC CASE 1 - Storage account for each SOR

 * The idea here is to create a separate storage account for each SOR we are trying to bring into the data lake.
 This might seem like an overkill at a first glance.
 This might be the only way to get things like:
     * Separate encryption key for each SOR.